-The Fredericks Company’s Televac® vacuum measurement brand designs and manufactures active vacuum gauges that combine Televac’s passive vacuum gauges and controlling electronics into one compact unit.
+The Fredericks Company’s Televac® vacuum pressure measurement brand designs and manufactures active vacuum gauges (also called analog vacuum gauges and digital vacuum gauges) that combine Televac’s passive gauges (also called vacuum sensors) and controlling electronics into one compact unit for pressure measuerment.

-Our active vacuum gauges cover the entire practical vacuum measurement range from 10-11 Torr to 1000 Torr and feature bright OLED displays and easy to use touch controls, in addition to RS-485 communications, allowing the user to adjust settings such as vacuum measurement units, set points, and calibration directly through the unit’s display or remotely through digital communications.
+Our digital vacuum gauges and analog vacuum gauges cover the entire practical vacuum range from 10-11 Torr to 1000 Torr and feature bright OLED displays and easy to use touch controls, in addition to RS-485 communications, allowing the user to adjust settings such as measurement units, set points, and calibration directly through the unit’s display or remotely through digital communications.

-Terminology varies from different manufacturers, but at Televac we differentiate between passive vacuum gauges and active vacuum gauges (check out our terminology reference).
+Terminology varies from different manufacturers, but at Televac we differentiate between passive gauges and active gauges (check out our terminology reference).

 Active gauges are also sometimes called digital vacuum gauges or analog vacuum gauges, because they have a digital display and digital communications, along with an analog 0 to 10 V DC output.

-Active vacuum gauges vs. vacuum controllers – why would I select a vacuum controller?
+Active gauges vs. vacuum controllers – why would I select one over the other?

 NIST traceable calibration without returning your cables (meaning cables don’t need to be removed from your system)

-Separate low vacuum gauges and high vacuum gauges allow you to return gauges at different calibration intervals
+Separate low vac gauges and high vac gauges allow you to return gauges at different calibration intervals

-This is particularly of interest for end users adhering to NADCAP and AMS standards, where high vacuum gauges (like the MX7B active cold cathode gauge) must be calibrated every 3 months, and rough vacuum gauges (like the MX4A active convection gauge) must be calibrated annually
+This is particularly of interest for end users adhering to NADCAP and AMS standards, where high vac gauges (like the MX7B active CC gauge) must be calibrated every 3 months, and rough vac gauges (like the MX4A active convection gauge) must be calibrated annually

 No vacuum controller box to return for calibration